mvallet91/JELAI/README.md

 ## Local Development and Experimentation
-To run the system locally for development and experimentation, you can use JupyterLab and the chatbot server in your local environment. *This has only been tested with Python 3.10 and 3.11.*
+To run the system locally for development and experimentation, you can use JupyterLab and the chatbot server in your local environment.
+This does not require Docker, but it needs Python 3.10 or 3.11.
+For the Ollama server, see the steps above.

 1. Create a venv and install the necessary packages:
     - `python -m venv chatbot`